fostercm/Zero-Shot-Drug-Repurposing/README.md

 ## **License**

-This project is licensed under the MIT License.
-See the full license details below:
+This project is licensed under the MIT License